-Testing the performance of an app before its launch is an essential process when creating a well-built mobile app, not only to avoid the fallout of dealing with performance issues but also to prevent additional costs incurred in rectifying the errors.
+Testing the performance of an app before its launch is an essential process after mobile application development, not only to avoid the fallout of dealing with performance issues but also to prevent additional costs incurred in rectifying the errors.
 Launching an app without testing can not only result in a business loss but also opportunity loss.
-Leading mobile app development companies conduct multiple rounds of testing, covering unit, integration, system and acceptance testing, among others.
+Top mobile app development companies conduct multiple rounds of testing, covering unit, integration, system and acceptance testing, among others.
 Load Testing is among the most critical of these tests as it helps to assess the performance and capability of an app to handle the estimated user load.

 Load testing with JMeter